 Ascot is exposed to a variety of tax risks.
 These can be grouped under the following headings:

-The Ascot Finance team works with the Group’s business functions to provide advice and guidance to ensure that we are compliant with tax guidelines.
+The Ascot Tax team works with the Group’s business functions to provide advice and guidance to ensure that we are compliant with tax guidelines.
 This would include receiving external advice, where necessary.

-The Finance team includes experienced individuals with a mix of industry and business knowledge who are supported by PWC, as Ascot’s tax advisors.
-In addition, they provide advice to the Group on tax-related issues, undertake or assist with tax filings, manage relationships with HMRC and assist with various forms of tax and financial reporting.
-Internal controls and escalation procedures are put in place with the aim of identifying, quantifying and managing key risks.
+The Tax team includes experienced individuals with a mix of industry and business knowledge who are responsible for all UK tax affairs including tax filings and tax regulatory reporting.
+External tax advisors are engaged on an ad-hoc basis to provide advice to the Group on tax-related issues.
+Internal controls and escalation procedures are put in place with the aim of identifying, quantifying, and managing key risks.

 Approach Towards Dealing With HMRC